Arthropods in film: Ant-Man

-Spider-Man Movies
+Spider-Man

-Even though they are represented as evil, spiders, which fall under the subclass Arachnida, are represented on the side of good by one superhero: Spider-man.
-This has drastically changed the way people view heroes and villains as well as the creatures they are associated with.
-One study uncovered the fact that, statistically, the quantity of heroes and villains did not differ, even though it was thought that there would be more villains considered because more of the population associates spiders and other arthropods with danger.
-Spider-man is a superhero in the Marvel comic and cinematic universe.
-Showcasing the now thought to be interesting powers of a spider, Spider-man slings his webs and climbs walls just as spiders do.
-Bitten by a spider as a teen and learning to deal with his powers, Peter Parker fights crime and teaches others that the powers we have are to be used for good and with great caution; they come with important responsibilities.
-After his uncle Ben is killed, Peter Parker, who's alias is Spider-man, decides to use his powers to fight crime and work towards making his city a better place to live in.
+Spider-Man, a superhero with the motif and abilities of a spider, has drastically changed the way people view heroes and villains as well as the creatures they are associated with.
+One study uncovered that, statistically, the quantity of heroes and villains did not differ, even though it was thought that there would be more villains considered because more of the population associates spiders and other arthropods with danger.

-Movies such as the aforementioned Ant-Man and even Spider-Man depict arthropods in a more positive light.
+Media such as Spider-Man and the aforementioned Ant-Man depict arthropods in a more positive light.
 They showcase the attributes of arthropods including their abilities of communication, strength, and defense as "superpowers" that could enhance human attributes.
 Illustrating arthropods in a nonthreatening manner may help to alleviate certain arthropod phobias to a certain extent.
-A study published in June 2019 by Hoffman et al. found that some people with a fear of arthropods who were exposed to short clips from the movies Spider-Man and Ant-Man saw a small decrease in their fear of arthropods.
-While this study needs further experimentation, it does show that movie companies are profiting by portraying arthropods in a positive manner rather than a threatening and negative one, as they have often done so in the past.
+A study published in June 2019 by Hoffman et al. found that some people with a fear of arthropods who were exposed to short clips from Spider-Man and Ant-Man saw a small decrease in their fear of arthropods.
+While this study needs further experimentation, it does show that companies are profiting by portraying arthropods in a positive manner rather than a threatening and negative one, as they have often done so in the past.